West Caribbean Airways Flight 708

-The death toll made the accident the deadliest of 2005, the deadliest aviation disaster to occur in Venezuela, and the deadliest involving a McDonnell Douglas MD-82.
+The death toll made the accident the deadliest of 2005, as well as the deadliest aviation disaster to occur in Venezuela, and the second deadliest involving a McDonnell Douglas MD-80 series.

 Background

 Medellín-based West Caribbean Airways started as a charter service in 1998.
 It specialized in flights to San Andrés in the Caribbean, parts of the Colombian mainland, and Central America.
 A few months before the accident, the airline had been fined $46,000 for lack of pilot training and failure to log required flight data.
 The airline had experienced a previous fatal accident in March 2005.

-The aircraft involved in the incident was delivered to Continental Airlines on 4 November 1986 as N72824, which operated it until around 2001.
-At this point, the airframe was put into storage in the California desert for four years, and eventually purchased by MK Aviation, a United States-based company.
-On 10 January 2005, the aircraft was transferred to West Caribbean Airways, and registered as HK-4374X, leased to WCA by MK Aviation.
+The aircraft involved in the accident was a McDonnell Douglas MD-82, originally delivered to Continental Airlines in 1986 as N72824.
+It was put into storage for 3 years, and then sold to West Caribbean in 10 January 2005.

-The jet's tail cone fell off in early July 2005 and was replaced.

 The captain of flight 708 was 40-year-old Omar Ospina, and the first officer was 21-year-old David Muñoz.
 The captain had 5,942 hours of flight experience (including 1,128 hours on the MD-82), and the first officer 1,341 hours, with 862 of them on the MD-82.